-For Grade 2 and above where prose selections are introduced, the Learner will be expected to have studied the book from which their prose selection has been taken in order to answer the questions required for Knowledge at each grade.
+For Grade 2 and above where prose selections are introduced, the Learner will be expected to have studied the book from which their prose selection has been taken, in order to answer the questions required for Knowledge at each grade.

 All prose selections were in print at the time of the publication of this syllabus.
-However, if the book is impossible to obtain the Learner should choose another set selection from the Anthology for the relevant grade.
+If, however, the book is impossible to obtain, the Learner should choose another set selection from the Anthology for the relevant grade.

-The editing of own choice prose selections is permitted, providing the coherence and fluency of the piece is maintained.
-Please note that you are not permitted to add your own dialogue or text to a prose extract.
+The editing of Own Choice prose selections is permitted, providing the coherence and fluency of the piece, and the author's intent is maintained.
+Please note that it is not permitted to add your own dialogue or text to a verse or prose extract.